swimmingbrain/chingumat-e/README.md

 ## Screenshots

 ### Character Animation
 The original character is a cat in a capybara costume, called **Chingubara**.
 Dancing is the only thing that makes him happy, but he doesn't like to dance alone.
-For more about the lore, scroll down to the end of this README file!
+For more about the lore, see [The Tale of Chingubara](#extra-the-tale-of-chingubara)!

 <img src="./assets/branding/poses.gif" alt="Character Poses" width="150"/>